Find Grad Schools

 24 Yearly Graduations

 Newschool of Architecture and Design is the 6th most popular school in the nation for students seeking a master's degree in construction management.
 Roughly 400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $29,691 per year, while in-state graduate students, on average, pay $31,695 per year.
 During the most recent year for which we have data, 24 people received their master's degree in construction management from Newschool of Architecture and Design.
-Of these students, 22% were women and 44% were members of underrepresented racial-ethnic groups.
-Those who complete their master's degree in construction management at Newschool of Architecture and Design make a median salary of 92,827.
+Around 39% of these students were from an underrepresented racial-ethnic group, and 26% were women.

 #7